spenalva/qardio-assignment/README.md

 #### Optional parameters
 - timestampFrom: The date, in timestamp format, since the client wants to retrieve data.
 - timestampTo: The date, in timestamp format, until the client wants to retrieve data.
-- scale: The scale om which the client wants to retrieve the data.
+- scale: The scale on which the client wants to retrieve the data.
 By default, C (Celsius).
 Available values are C, F (Fahrenheit) and K (Kelvin).
 - aggregationType: The aggregation type that will be used to aggregate the data.
 By default, H (hourly).
 Available values are H and D (daily).

 #### Response